Sexting advice for parents

 This recorded incident (on its own) will not stop travel to different countries.

-If this happens the police will investigate as they would any other crime.
-The outcome of this will depend on the investigation.
+If there are aggravating factors involved then the police will investigate as they would any other crime.
+The outcome of this will depend on the investigation

 It is important for parents to make their child aware of the risks of sexting by having an open and honest conversation about it.